liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 To initiate the September 2023 security updates, customers only need to install the update and run the SharePoint Products Configuration Wizard.

 > [!NOTE]
-> If customers skip installing the September 2023 public update, this change will be activated upon their installation of the subsequent public update that includes the September 2023 security updates for SharePoint Server 2016/2019 or the Version 23H2 feature update for SharePoint Server Subscription Edition.
+> If customers skip installing the September 2023 public update, this change is activated upon their installation of the subsequent public update that includes the September 2023 security updates for SharePoint Server 2016/2019 or the Version 23H2 feature update for SharePoint Server Subscription Edition.

 If customers prefer not to have AMSI integration enabled automatically within their SharePoint Server farms, they can follow these steps: